 Our business has benefited from our collaborations with our major strategic investors, some of which are also our customers, such as JD Group and Walmart Group, and we expect to continue to be reliant on them for the foreseeable future.
-As of the date of this prospectus, JD Group and Walmart Group each holds approximately 51.4% and 10.8% equity interests of our Company, respectively.
-If including ordinary shares reserved for issuance under our 2015 Equity Incentive Plan and 2020 Share Incentive Plan, as of the date of this prospectus, JD Group and Walmart Group each holds approximately 45.3% and 9.5% equity interests of our Company on a fully diluted basis, respectively.
-For more details of JD Group's and Walmart Group's beneficial ownership in our equity securities, please see "Principal Shareholders."
+As of February 28, 2021, JD Group and Walmart Group each holds approximately 46.0% and 10.1% equity interests of our Company, respectively.
+For more details of JD Group's and Walmart Group's beneficial ownership in our equity securities, please see "Item 6.
+Directors, Senior Management and Employees-E. Share Ownership."